Students who do not have sufficient basis in Icelandic

 The National curriculum for secondary school states that secondary schools should provide

-- learners of foreign decent with teaching in Icelandic
+- learners of foreign descent with teaching in Icelandic

-- support in Icelandic for learners of Icelandic decent who have been living abroad for an extended period of time
+- support in Icelandic for learners of Icelandic descent who have been living abroad for an extended period of time

 - support with homework